satansdeer/satansdeer.github.com/src/pages/posts/life-updates/index.md

 ![mona lisa](mona_lisa.jpg)

 Also thanks to my friend Nikita Kabardin - I got to listen to Alessandro Cortini.
 That was super awesome.
-You could percieve the music not only with your ears but with the whole body.
+You could perceive the music not only with your ears but with the whole body.
 Some of the tones would resonate with different body parts.
 Crazy experience.

 ## Now I'm Working On Battlefield V